nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:

-`t del 1` deletes the first task in the task list.
+`t del 1` deletes the first task in the displayed task list.

-`t del 3` deletes the third task in the task list.
+`t del 3` deletes the third task in the displayed task list.

 <div markdown="span" class="alert alert-warning">
 :exclamation: **Warning:** When the task is deleted, if it has a link to an exam, the task will be unlinked from the exam.
 </div>

 ### Editing a task
-Edits the specified task, by updating the existing values to the input values.
+Edits the specified task by updating the existing values to the input values.

 Format: `t edit INDEX [m/MODULE]* [d/DESCRIPTION]*`